metawallet-web/meta-relay-node/README.md

  ## TODO:
+-xdai relay node is not submitting std xfer for some reason?
+Does not see it as pending..

-  Nice little front end w vue table
+  BUILD Nice little front end w vue table

  Need to delete DB data that is super old